gsfish/PortScan/README.md

-# PortScan
+# zmap-exercise
-a port scanner using the technique of syn scan and zmap
+A port scanner using the technique of SYN scan from zmap